Youth Work Skills: Conversation

 - Why does grandma ask you so many questions?

 - Do you have any questions you want to ask me?

 Getting to know your grandchildren better is one result of asking good follow-up questions.
-The last question — “Do you have any questions you want to ask me?” — is the perfect one for helping them learn to master the “give and take” of conversation skills.
+The last question – “Do you have any questions you want to ask me?” – is perfect for helping them learn to master the “give and take” of conversation skills.
 Once they learn to do that, be prepared for deeper and more meaningful questions to come your way.

 Like a youth worker, a strategic grandparent thinks ahead about conversing with youth.

 Pili Galvan is the Director of Grandly: The Strategic Grandparents Club

 Copyright © 2018 Grandly: The Strategic Grandparents Club.